joeljogy/Glassdoor-Feedback-Prediction/README.md

 ### Types of predictions done on the data:
 1. Given a new review the model quickly identifies if the review is truly positive or negatives outweigh positive.

+### Data used for the analyses:
+1. "GlassdoorData.csv" uploaded in the repo.

 ### Package requirements in Python:
 -pandas, numpy, matplotlib, nltk, seaborn